Stay organized with collections Save and categorize content based on your preferences.

 • The time that BigQuery takes to copy tables might vary significantly across different runs because the underlying storage is managed dynamically.

-• You cannot copy and append a source table to a destination table that has more columns than the source table, and the additional columns have default values.
+• You can't copy and append a source table to a destination table that has more columns than the source table, and the additional columns have default values.
 Instead, you can run INSERT destination_table SELECT * FROM source_table to copy over the data.

 To perform the tasks in this document, you need the following permissions.

-Permissions to copy tables and partitions
+Roles to copy tables and partitions

 Permission to run a copy job